-Once a replacement part with superior performance was available, Air France put in place a programme to replace them in their aircraft, but the affected aircraft had not yet been retrofitted.
+Once a replacement part with superior performance became available, Air France put in place a programme to replace them in their aircraft, but the affected aircraft had not yet been retrofitted (the maintenance work was planned for the week after the accident occurred…).
 The regulator EASA had not, at that time, made their replacement obligatory.

 The accident led to a number of technical or technological changes in the airline industry:

-a change in the design of pitot tubes to avoid the icing threat
+a change in the design of pitot tubes to avoid the icing threat;

-improved communication between airplanes and their bases, even in remote zones not covered by ATC (mostly relevant for search and rescue operations)
+improved communication between airplanes and their bases, even in remote zones not covered by ATC (mostly relevant for search and rescue operations);

-extension of the transmission life of underwater locator beacons from 30 to 90 days (relevant for search and rescue)
+extension of the transmission life of underwater locator beacons from 30 to 90 days (relevant for search and rescue).